Instructing Kate Temple-Mabe

 For more information please contact our clerks by calling +44 (0)20 7242 3555.

-Her client-focussed and attentive approach to case preparation is complemented by a persuasive and compelling style of advocacy.
+Her client-focussed and attentive approach to case preparation is complemented by a persuasive and compelling style of written and oral advocacy.
 Her practice is informed by experience across all of chambers’ areas of expertise, meaning she is well-placed to advise and act in matters which sit at the intersection of different practice areas.

 She is a dual UK and USA national.